Posted on Mar 02, 2020 by The Exodus Team

 - Most importantly, know the DNR laws of the area you are planning to hunt.

 As a rule, you get what you pay for and outfitters are no exception as they are not all created equal.
 When you are on a guided hunt, there are certain expectations you have.
-Contrary to popular believe, even the best hunting areas do not have trophy animals behind every tree, you still must put in your time and hunt.
+Contrary to popular belief, even the best hunting areas do not have trophy animals behind every tree, you still must put in your time and hunt.
 You might be nervous spending money on an outfitter, but spending money on something you love rewards you with memories, pictures, and hopefully a trophy on the wall.

 Author: Geoff Guzinski Exodus Black Hat